sd-visualiser/sd-visualiser/docs/src/architecture.md

 Operations on these hypergraphs are provided, such as the translation between `sd` language expressions and hypergraphs, and some basic graph-like operations (e.g. reachability) are implemented.

 Hypergraphs, by nature, quotient out some topological structure of string diagrams, which is convenient when using them to model logical structure (like in `sd` language), but inconvenient when trying to render them.
-For this reason, in order to render our string diagrams, we first (non-uniquely) translate hypergraphs into terms in some appropriate syntactic monoidal category (which we refer to as a 'monoidal wired graph').
+For this reason, in order to render our string diagrams, we first (non-uniquely) translate hypergraphs into terms in some appropriate syntactic monoidal category (which we refer to as a 'monoidal graph'), via an intermediate form of a hypergraph equipped with some ordered layering determined by rank ('monoidal wired graph').
 This allows us to explicit represent things like layers, permutations, and caps/cups, which our layout algorithm understands.
-Many design decisions made to target 'aesthetically pleasing' string diagram rendering are made at this stage.
+Many design decisions made to target 'aesthetically pleasing' string diagram rendering are made at these stages.

 ## `sd-graphics`